Medical Ethics and Professionalism (ME-15-Live)Back

 Participants arrive at the seminar primed to examine their infractions.
 They will learn how they got to this point and why they are being held to account.
 At the end of the course they will develop their Personalized Protection Plan that elevates accountability in order to prevent recidivism.

-- Pre-course component: Online readings and assignments totaling seven hours
+- Pre-course component: Online readings and assignments totaling 7.5 hours

-- In-person component: One day totaling eight hours
+- Live component: One day totaling 7.5 hours

 - Financial improprieties